m-bock/purescript-transit/README.md

 #### Verifying Interchangeability

-Of course we want to check this with both the classic and transit approaches.
+Of course we want to check this with both the classic and **Transit** approaches.
 The following test checks all intermediate states for both approaches.

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs